-Special licenses are issued for specific events or occasions and are valid only over the timeframe specified in the licence.
-A series of related events can be specified on the one licence.
-The licence can be issued for up to 12 months.
+Special licenses are issued for specific events or occasions and are valid only over the timeframe specified in the license.
+A series of related events can be specified on the one license.
+The license can be issued for up to 12 months.

-A special licence may also be issued for off sales in situations such as market days.
+A special license may also be issued for off sales in situations such as market days.

-Situations where a special licence is required include:
+Situations where a special license is required include:

-- No on or club licence is held
+- No on or club license is held

-- A caterer does not hold an endorsed on-licence
+- A caterer does not hold an endorsed on-license

 - Club licensed premises are hired out for private functions and either the club or the person hiring the premises is selling alcohol to attendees

-- The function is outside the hours or area authorised on an existing on-licence or club licence
+- The function is outside the hours or area authorised on an existing on-license or club license

-- A special licence is not required for private functions where all the alcohol is provided free of any charge to attendees such as 21st birthday parties, wedding functions etc.
+- A special license is not required for private functions where all the alcohol is provided free of any charge to attendees such as 21st birthday parties, wedding functions etc.